codingchili/excelastic/README.md

 # parser-excel-elasticsearch [![Build Status](https://travis-ci.org/codingchili/parser-excel-elasticsearch.svg?branch=master)](https://travis-ci.org/codingchili/parser-excel-elasticsearch)

-Parses XLSX files into ElasticSearch using column titles from specified row combined with data in columns on each row.
-For use with Kibana or other visualization applications, example result using a transaction log in excel format  [image](https://raw.githubusercontent.com/codingchili/parser-banktrans-es/master/sample-redacted.png).
+Parses XLSX files into ElasticSearch using column titles from a specified row combined with data in columns on each row.
+May be used with Kibana or other visualization applications, example result using a transaction log in excel format  [image](https://raw.githubusercontent.com/codingchili/parser-banktrans-es/master/sample-redacted.png).
 The application comes with a web-interface to simplify uploading.

 ![sample UI image](https://raw.githubusercontent.com/codingchili/parser-excel-elasticsearch/master/excelastic.png)